Skip to content

 We are sadly reaching a time when living witnesses to the World Wars will be a thing of the past.
 The battle-scarred landscapes have nearly all recovered, except for a few preserved trenches and craters.

-Thanks to the continuing work of generations of staff, partners and volunteers, the names of those who died are still remembered more than a century after our work began.
+Thanks to the continuing work of generations of staff, partners and volunteers, the names of those who died in wars are still remembered more than a century after our work began.

 Because of this, anyone can return to any of the 23,000 locations worldwide where a Commonwealth war grave or memorial can be found.
 They can make their own connection to a human part of our collective history – to discover, learn and remember a life story.